aahawkes/powerMonitorSystem/README.md

 pip install picoscope
 ```

-##### For 40-second pulsed burst FUS stimulations (ie. for monitoring longer signals than can be monitored by Event-based script)
+##### For 40-second pulsed burst FUS stimulations (or for signals that are too long to be monitored by the Event-based script)

 1. Navigate to the picosdk-python-wrappers github repository
 2. Using the green "Code" button, select "Download Zip"